cfpb/design-system/docs/pages/grid.md

           In cf-grid, the way to get around this is by wrapping your columns

-          in a container that utilizes the `.u-grid-nested-col-group()` mixin.
+          in a container that utilizes the `@include u-grid-nested-col-group` mixin.

           This mixin uses negative left and right margins to